 Alarm Relay: Public Safety Since 1972

 After being the victim of two burglaries in 1972, Paul Piscatelli decided it was time for better security and alarm monitoring service.
-Unsatisfied with the available options, he founded what is now Alarm Relay with a single promise: To provide a better, more affordable way to protect people and their properties.
-Since its inception, Alarm Relay has delivered on that pledge and has built a reputation as a low-cost leader in the security industry.
+Unsatisfied with the available options, he founded what is now Alarm Relay with a single promise: To provide a better, low cost security system to protect people and their properties.
+Since its inception, Alarm Relay has delivered on that pledge and has built a reputation as a low-cost leader in the security system industry.

 Certified and Rated: A Company You Can Trust

 Alarm Relay owns and operates a UL-Listed Central Station and maintains an A+ rating with the Better Business Bureau.
 Alarm Relay has been UL-Listed for the past 20 years.
 What that means is we are certified to have met difficult standards—our work is trusted by the industry and the insurance companies.